List of Neighbours characters introduced in 1985: Maria Ramsay

 Maria is the daughter of an Italian father, Franco and a Czech mother, Anna.
 She is married to Max Ramsay, whom she met when he worked with her father in Queensland.
 They live at Number 24 Ramsay Street with their sons Shane and Danny.
 Maria's marriage to Max is rocky as their personalities are different.
 She notices that Max does not have the same interest in Danny as he does with Shane, and she suspects that Max knows he is not Danny's real father.
 Maria interviews Terry Inglis (Maxine Klibingaitis) to be Max's assistant and Terry tells her that she is keen to prove that she can do the job as well as any man.
 Maria supports her and gives Terry the job.

 When Danny turns eighteen, Maria tells Max that when she found him with another woman on their wedding anniversary, she ran away to a country inn, where she met Tim Duncan (Nick Carrafa).
 They had a one-night stand and she later found out she was pregnant with Danny.
 Only her friend Helen Daniels knew the truth.
 Max becomes enraged and moves into a bedsit.
 While the couple were separated, Maria falls in love with Richard Morrison (Peter Flett).
 Danny does not accept the relationship and forces Maria to choose between him and Richard.
 She makes the difficult choice to be with Richard and she leaves Erinsborough to live in Hong Kong with him.
 After a few months, Maria returns to her mother's home and she calls Max.
 Max agrees to give their marriage a second chance and he moves to Brisbane to be with her.
 Nearly 40 years later, Shane returns to Erinsborough to buy into Lassiter's Hotel.
 When 24 Ramsay Street is put up for sale, he calls Maria and promises to buy it for her.

 Julie Robinson

-Julie Robinson, played by Vikki Blanche, made her first screen appearance during the episode broadcast on 18 March 1985.
+Julie Robinson, later Julie Martin, is played by Vikki Blanche in 1985, and by Julie Mullins from 1992.
+Julie made her first screen appearance during the episode broadcast on 18 March 1985.
 Julie is the daughter of Anne and Jim Robinson (Alan Dale), however Jim is not Julie's biological father.
 His boss Roger Bannon had raped Anne and Julie was the product.
 Jim agreed to bring Julie up as his own.
 Julie is described as being unable to keep her nose out of other people's business and having a "pompous manner."
 Of Julie, The Independent said "Julie Martin, is such an accomplished blamer that she would be beaten up daily if she were a schoolgirl."